Let’s be honest: this camera has some glitches.

-The Blue by ADT outdoor camera is reasonably priced yet offers facial recognition and siren detectors in addition to night vision, motion detection, and two-way audio.
+The ADT Self Setup outdoor camera is reasonably priced yet offers facial recognition and siren detectors in addition to night vision, motion detection, and two-way audio.
 Unfortunately, this camera had some connectivity issues when we tested it, which seems to be a common theme with the device.

 Still, that doesn’t mean you shouldn’t buy this security camera.
 You just have to be realistic about its limitations.